TheooJ/Empirical-Orthogonal-Functions/README.md

-# Empirical-Orthogonal-Functions
+# Empirical Orthogonal Functions : An Estimation Algorithm for Electric Field Prediction

 ## Goal

 Johns Hopkins University internship (2019-2020), in collaboration with the Space Telescope Science Institute.

 We worked on the Wavefront Sensing and Control algorithms (in dotted red lines on the figure below) that are built next to the telescope's architecture.
-This work focuses on a time-series algorithm built to estimate the electric field on the pupil plane of the camera.
+This work focuses on a time-series algorithm built to predict the electric field on the image plane of the camera.

 <p align="center">
 <img src="WFS&C.png" class="centerImage" alt="drawing" width="450"/>